 Redecorating the Oval Office is not just a statement of the president’s taste.
 It’s also a statement of control.
 This is the office where the president meets international dignitaries and greets the cameras to share messages of grave importance.
 He (or, one day, she) doesn’t want it to look like his predecessor still owns the turf.

 It was William Howard Taft, the 27th president of the United States, who first moved the seat of power into what would become the Oval Office in 1909.
-As American Home Shield® celebrates our 50th anniversary this year, and we wanted to look back at the evolution of the most illustrious room in the nation’s most famous house.
+As American Home Shield® celebrates our 50th anniversary this year, we wanted to look back at the evolution of the most illustrious room in the nation's most famous house.
+Just as a home warrany can protect and maintain the systems and appliances in American homes, the Oval Office has been maintained and updated throughout its history to meet the needs of each administration.

-We researched the changes made by each administration and created 3D renderings of each of the Oval Office’s 20 new looks.
-Use this tool to compare each president’s interior design against any other – and be sure to scroll on for a more detailed look at the evolution of the Oval Office.
+We researched the changes made by each administration and created 3D renderings of each of the Oval Office's 20 new looks.
+Use this tool to compare each president's interior design against any other – much like how homeowners might compare different home warranty plans to find the best fit for their needs.
+Be sure to scroll on for a more detailed look at the evolution of the Oval Office and how its maintenance and updates mirror the importance of home protection and care that American Home Shield has championed for half a century.

 From Taft to Biden, let’s take a closer look at some of the biggest decisions the leaders of the free world have made: wallpaper, paint, ornaments…